 Go to Settings > General > Reset > Reset Network Settings.
 This will clear your Wi-Fi network settings and caches, and you need to input the password to join the network again.

 After trying these methods above, you should have fixed the problem – unable to join network on iPhone iPad.
 If you still haven't, please go to the nearest Apple store for help.

 Can't Miss: What If iPhone iPad Stuck on Apple Logo >

 In this guide we collect the potential solutions to iPhone iPad Wi-Fi problems so that you can fix any kind of iPhone iPad wifi not working problem.
 But we can't guarantee it will work for everyone.
-If you are unlucky, even if you have tried all the methods above, but you still is stuck on some Wi-Fi problem, please go the nearest Apple store and ask for help, or you can consider downgrading to last iOS 9 version.
+If you are unlucky, even if you have tried all the methods above, but you still is stuck on some Wi-Fi problem, please go the nearest Apple store and ask for help, or you can consider downgrading to an older iOS version.

 More iOS 10 Upgrade Related Articles

 - How to Upgrade Your iPhone iPad iPod touch to iOS 10 >

 - Should I Update to iOS 10 or Stick with iOS 9 >